 Reasons You Should Not Apply for This Card

-- If you have not yet applied for or been approved for the Southwest Rapid Rewards Chase Visa personal and business cards and you plan to earn the Southwest Companion Pass (and you should if you want to fly free around the U.S. – learn more in my free guide) or simply want to accrue the points for free flights.
+- If you have not yet applied for or been approved for the Southwest Rapid Rewards Chase Visa personal and business cards and you plan to earn the Southwest Companion Pass or simply want to accrue the points for free flights.
 Chase will not approve you if you have applied for more than 5 credit cards in the last 24 months, so apply for Southwest cards FIRST and then Chase Sapphire Preferred OR Chase Sapphire Reserve.

 - You don’t have $450 to spend out of pocket on the annual fee and/or can’t pay the $450 charged to your balance within 30 days.
-Instead, I’d suggest starting with Chase Sapphire Preferred, which has NO ANNUAL FEE for the first year, earns 50,000 bonus points after a $4,000 minimum spend and earns 2X points (versus 3X for Reserve) on travel and dining.
+Instead, I’d suggest starting with Chase Sapphire Preferred, which has a lower $95 annual fee, earns 60,000 bonus points after a $4,000 minimum spend and earns 2X points (versus 3X for Reserve) on travel and dining.
 One of my all-time favorite cards!

 - No one in your traveling party needs TSA PreCheck